CONTRAST: Continual Multi-source Adaptation to Dynamic Distributions: Related Works

-Recently, there has been a growing interest in adaptation using only a pre-trained source model due to privacy and memory storage concerns related to the source data \cite{yang2021generalized,kundu2020universal,wang2022exploring, yang2020unsupervised, li2020model, ding2022source, chen2022contrastive}.
-These approaches include techniques such as information maximization~\cite{liang2020we,ahmed2021unsupervised,ahmed2022cross}, pseudo labeling~\cite{yeh2021sofa,kumar2023conmix}, and self-supervision~\cite{xia2021adaptive}.
-2pt \textbf{Test Time Adaptation.} UDA methods typically require a substantial volume of target domain data for model adaptation, which is performed offline, prior to deployment.
-On the other hand, Test Time Adaptation (TTA) adjusts a model post-deployment, during inference or testing.
+2pt \textbf{Adaptation to Dynamic Data.} Few works \cite{Wu_2019_ICCV, rostami2021lifelong, panagiotakopoulos2022online} have addressed the adaptation to dynamic data distributions.
+However, these works either require source data or the entire target domain data to be available during adaptation.
+When additional constraints such as streaming target data batches and no access to source data are considered, the setting closely aligns with Test Time Adaptation (TTA).
+While UDA methods typically require a substantial volume of target domain data for model adaptation, which is performed offline and prior to deployment, TTA adjusts a model post-deployment, during inference or testing.
 One of the early works \cite{li2016revisiting} use test-batch statistics for batch normalization adaptation.
-TENT \cite{wang2020tent} updates a pre-trained source model by minimizing entropy and updating batch-norm parameters.
+Tent \cite{wang2020tent} updates a pre-trained source model by minimizing entropy and updating batch-norm parameters.
 DUA \cite{mirza2022norm} updates batch-norm stats with incoming test batches.
 TTA methods have also been applied to segmentation problems \cite{valanarasu2022fly, shin2022mm, liu2021source, hu2021fully}.
 When these TTA methods are used to adapt to changing target distribution, they usually suffer from `forgetting' and `error accumulation' \cite{wang2022continual}.
 In order to solve this, CoTTA \cite{wang2022continual} restores source knowledge stochastically to avoid drifting of source knowledge.
 EATA \cite{niu2022efficient} adds a regularization loss to preserve important weights for less forgetting.
-Compared to these methods, the proposed multi-source TTA approach has an inherent capability to mitigate forgetting.
+While motivated by TTA, our method considers multi-source adaptation in a dynamic setting and has an inherent capability to mitigate forgetting.
+In Table \ref{tab:prob_setting}, we illustrate a comparison between our setting and existing settings.

-2pt \textbf{Multi-Source Domain Adaptation (MSDA).} Both UDA and source-free UDA have been extended to multi-source setting by incorporating knowledge from multiple source models \cite{ahmed2021unsupervised, zhao2020multi}.
-Notable techniques include discrepancy-based MSDA \cite{guo2018multi}, higher-order moments \cite{peng2019moment}, adversarial methods \cite{xu2018deep}, and Wasserstein distance-based methods \cite{li2018extracting}.
-However, these methods are specifically tailored to UDA scenarios, where the whole target data is assumed to be available during adaptation.
-Using multiple source models is still unexplored in the case of TTA.
-In a recent study by \cite{ye2023multi}, the problem of multi-source TTA is addressed, but their method relies on user feedback, necessitating human intervention.
-In contrast, we approach this issue in a standard setting, akin to \cite{wang2020tent}, where the process is entirely unsupervised, without requiring any human input.